LedgerInvesting/bayesblend/docs/user-guide/blending.md

 ) introduced
-*pseudo-Bayesian model averaging* (pseudo-BMA) as a method of deriving weights using the expected log pointwise predictive densities (ELPD) for each model obtained via cross-validation with [PSIS-LOO](https://arxiv.org/abs/1507.04544).
+*pseudo-Bayesian model averaging* (pseudo-BMA) as a method of deriving weights using the expected log pointwise predictive densities (ELPD) for each model obtained via approximate cross-validation with [PSIS-LOO](https://arxiv.org/abs/1507.04544).
 The ELPD values are normalized to obtain a set of weights that sum to 1.
-In addition, *pseudo-Bayesian model averaging plus* (pseudo-BMA+) accounts for uncertainty in the information criteria by applying the Bayesian bootstrap to cross-validation ELPD estimates first.
+In addition, *pseudo-Bayesian model averaging plus* (pseudo-BMA+) accounts for uncertainty in the information criteria by applying the Bayesian bootstrap to the PSIS-LOO estimates of ELPD first.

 [Stacking](
 https://en.wikipedia.org/wiki/Ensemble_learning#Stacking